AlayaYakin/Router-Honeypot-Wireless-Repeater/README.md

 # Router-Honeypot-Wireless-Repeater
 Alaya Wireless Router Repeater Honeypot

-HEY This is Yakin and this is my Wireless Router Honeypot, it save everything on a new sqlite3 database, database for each attempt its save settings and everything.
+Hello, I'm Yakin, and I'd like to introduce you to my Wireless Router Honeypot.

-NOTICE: i uploaded the Version that not record anything.
+This honeypot is designed to capture data and activity, which is then stored in separate SQLite3 databases for each attempted interaction.
+It records various settings and details associated with each attempt.

 # SCREENSHOTS